AI CODE REVIEW

 Code Change Insights

 Not all changes are equal.
-These insights separate quick, safe reviews from complex, high-risk diffs, and make refactors and cleanup work visible instead of invisible.
+These insights separate quick, safe reviews from high-risk diffs, surfacing refactors and cleanup work.

 • Average Files Changed per PR: A proxy for complexity.
 Fewer files per PR typically means faster reviews and safer merges; a rising average warns you to split scope earlier.